Finns know how to drive on ice

 The Juha Kankkunen Driving Academy, bearing the name of the four-time rally world champion, offers training in driving fast and on slippery terrain in safe conditions.
 The Kuusamo area offers a selection of ice circuits combined with breath-taking scenery and incredible experiences.

-“When we drive, in freezing cold weather, onto the ice on a 10-tonne tractor, many people consider the experience a unique one according to the feedback we’ve received,” says Olli Kettunen and smiles.
+“When we drive, in freezing cold weather, onto the ice on a 10-tonne tractor, many people consider the experience a unique one according to the feedback we’ve received,” says operative director at the driving academy Olli Kettunen and smiles.

 Emergency evasive manoeuvres

 The most popular product is the fast driving course that is tailored to meet the needs of individual drivers.
 For some, clean driving and learning the “power slide” are important, for others it is the use of a car’s modern safety equipment in extreme conditions.